adanglingpointer/XellIX-ORIGINAL/README.md

 # XellIX

 XellIX (shell-icks) is an interactive website and server health checker, maintenance tool, and installer.
-The tool is currently version 1.1.2, and can be accessed at:
+The tool is currently version 1.2.0, and can be accessed at:

 https://xellix.unlimitedweb.space/

 ### Work Log

+- April 12, 2024 (1.2.0) : Added URL routing for domain queries

 - November 27, 2023 (1.1.2) : Added IP WhoIs for IONOS domains